Accelerating Asynchronous Federated Learning Convergence via Opportunistic Mobile Relaying: FedMobile

 \subsection{Uploading CLU via Relaying}

-\textbf{When to upload via relaying and who should be the relay?} Since a client can use the upload relay at most once between its two consecutive server meetings, the timing of uploading via relaying is crucial.
+\textbf{Upload Timing and Relay Selection.} Since a client can use the upload relay at most once between its two consecutive server meetings, the timing of uploading via relaying is crucial.
 If client $i$ uploads too early (i.e., close to $\tau^\text{last}_i$), then the CLU has little new information since the client has run just a few mini-batch SGD steps.
 If client $i$ uploads too late (i.e., close to $\tau^\text{next}_i$), then the CLU will be uploaded to the server late even if a relay is used.
 To make this balance, FedMobile introduces a notion called \textit{upload search interval} defined by two parameters $\theta$ and $\Theta$, where $0 \leq \theta \leq \Theta \leq \Delta$ (See Fig. \ref{fig:search_interval}).
 Client $i$ will upload its CLU via a relay only during the interval $[\tau^\text{last}_i + \theta, \tau^\text{last}_i +\Theta]$.
 In addition, not every other client that client $i$ meets during the search interval is qualified.
-We say that client $j$ is a \textit{semi-qualified} upload relay if $\tau^\text{next}_j \leq \tau^\text{last}_i +\Theta$, i.e., client $j$ is able to relay client $i$'s CLU to the server before the end of the search interval.
-We further say that client $j$ is a \textit{qualified} upload relay if in addition $\tau^\text{next}_j < \tau^\text{next}_i$, i.e., client $j$ can indeed deliver the CLU earlier than client $i$'s own server meeting \footnote{It is possible that $\tau^\text{last}_i +\Theta \geq \tau^\text{next}_i$ due to the fixed value of $\Theta$ so a semi-qualified upload relay is not necessarily a qualified upload relay. }.
-FedMobile picks the \textit{first} qualified upload relay during the search interval.
-Note that it is possible that no qualified upload relay is met, in which case no uploading via relaying is performed.
+We here define \textit{semi-qualified} upload relay and \textit{qualified} upload relay as follows: \begin{definition}